Key Takeaways

 Other Business Entities:

-- Public Limited Companies: For larger companies seeking public investment.
+- Public Limited Companies: For larger companies seeking public investment by listing shares on a stock exchange.

 - General Partnerships: For businesses with multiple owners sharing profits and liabilities.